solo-io/gloo/docs/introduction/architecture.md

 ### Discovery Architecture

-Gloo is supported by a suite of optional discovery services<!--(TODO)--> that automatically discover and configure gloo with upstreams and functions to simplify routing for users and self-service.
+Gloo is supported by a suite of optional discovery services that automatically discover and configure gloo with upstreams and functions to simplify routing for users and self-service.